Rayluo-mila/understanding-metric-learning/README.md

     - `rap_agent_sac.py`: The [RAP](https://github.com/jianda-chen/RAP_distance) agent.
     - `isolated_metric_agent.py`: The agent for isolated metric evaluation (Sec.
 4.4 and Sec.
 5.3 in our paper).
     - `distance_function.py`: The distance functions (d̂_R, d̂_T, and d_Ψ in Table 1) used in the agents.
-    - `encoder.py`: The encoder used in the agents.
+    - `encoder.py`: Encoder architecture used by all agents.
-    - `transition_model.py`: The transition model used in the agents.
+    - `transition_model.py`: Probabilistic transition models used for modeling dynamics.
-    - `model.py`: The actors and critics used in the agents.
+    - `model.py`: Actor and critic network implementations.

-- `cfgs/`: Contains the default hyperparameters for the experiments.
+- `cfgs/`: Default hyperparameter configurations.

-- `environments/`: Contains the environments and their wrappers (based on [dm_control](https://github.com/google-deepmind/dm_control)).
+- `environments/`: Environment interfaces and wrappers built on [dm_control](https://github.com/google-deepmind/dm_control).

-- `trainers/`: Contains the training and the evaluation loop for different domains.
+- `trainers/`: Training and evaluation loops for different domains.

-- `utils/`: Contains utility functions.
+- `utils/`: Utility functions (e.g., logging, seeding, and replay buffers).

 ## ❓ Questions and Issues